Find out what happens when we take @FairbairnFilms back to the farm and put them to work with real Aussie farmers.

 From farmers who have been in it for generations like my family, to those new to the industry and ready to give it a red-hot crack, it was great to see them all working towards a common goal.
 The passion and forward thinking was really something we took away.

 Driving cross country to these amazing farms and seeing all the challenges that they’re facing – from drought to flood, it really brings it home when you can see all the land that we’re protecting.
-I found out that just 3% of Australia is suitable for cropping, so using the land for cattle and sheep farming is actually turning these country not suitable for crops into amazing Aussie produce.
+I found out that just 3.75% of Australia's agricultural land mass is used for cropping so using the land for cattle and sheep farming is actually turning the country not suitable for crops into amazing Aussie produce.

 I also totally exploded a sausage with the sausage maker.
 That I’ll remember.